natasaborovcanin/green-freedom/_posts/2015-08-25-theme-installation.markdown

 **That's it.
 You have successfully activated your new OpenCart template.**

-## For settings like in demo store
+## Setup your installation similar to the demo
+If you want to have site like our demo site do following

+### Full width slideshow on homepage

 1) Create slideshow images and banner images in settings/banners ( For slideshow full with behind header use images with width 1348px.
-    For banner images on homepage use images with width 1140px ,or download images from demo store) 2)Install Slideshow Full Width
+    For banner images on homepage use images with width 1140px ,or download images from demo store)

+2)Install Slideshow Full Width
     You will get message that will be overwritten file "catalog/view/theme/food/template/module/slideShowFullWidth.tpl" Click on continue button